PubInv/rapid-e-coli/README.md

 ## Call to Action

 Public Invention is a 501c3 tax-exempt public charity that "Invents in the public, for the public."
-We are seeking an "Invention Coach" to lead the Raid E. coli detection project team by volunteering the drive and expertise about eight hours per week.
+We are seeking an "Invention Coach" to lead the Rapid E. coli detection project team by volunteering the drive and expertise about eight hours per week.

 Such an "Invention Coach" would get the satisfaction of knowing they made a major contribution to